OPENDAP/hyrax-docker/README.md

 **NOTE:** _The environment variables are set to the left of the image name.
 The commandline switches occur AFTER the image name._

 ## Docker-Compose
 We provide several YAML files for docker-compose.
-All of the files are written to load the file ./local.env in order to set the environment variables described above.
-A template for this file may be found in ./local.env.org, copy it to ./local.env and efit that to configure your Hyrax instance.
+All of the files are written to load the file `./local.env` in order to set the environment variables described above.
+A template for this file may be found in `./local.env.org`, copy it to `./local.env` and edit that to configure your Hyrax instance.

 ### hyrax.yml
 This builds and launches a composed Hyrax made up of a single **besd** and a single **olfs** container.
-Log directories for olfs, tomcat, and besd are mapped to ./logs
+Log directories for the OLFS, Tomcat, and the BES are mapped to the ./logs directory.

 **Start:** `docker-compose -f hyrax.yml up`

 **Stop:** `docker-compose -f hyrax.yml down --remove-orphans`

 ### hyrax_wms.yml
 This builds and launches a composed Hyrax made up of a single **besd**, a single **olfs**, and a single **ncWMS* container.
-Log directories for olfs, tomcat, and besd are mapped to ./logs
+Log directories for the OLFS, Tomcat, and the BES are mapped the `./logs` directory.

 **Start:** `docker-compose -f hyrax_wms.yml up`

 **Stop:** `docker-compose -f hyrax_wms.yml down --remove-orphans`

 ### developer.yml
 This builds and launches a hyrax_wms, but in developer mode.
-Log directories for olfs, tomcat, and besd are mapped to ./logs
+Log directories for olfs, tomcat, and besd are mapped to the `./logs` directory.

 **Start:** `docker-compose -f developer.yml up`